Channa micropeltes: As an invasive species

 As the result of human introductions, C. micropeltes has been reported in six US states: Maine, Massachusetts, Tennessee, Wisconsin, Maryland and Rhode Island.
 It is not believed to be established in the U.S., however, unlike the northern snakehead (C. argus), its temperate relative.

 In Maryland, three specimens were caught in the early 2000s, two in open waters and one in the shallows of the Inner Harbor in Baltimore.
 In 2003, an example was caught in Rock River, Wisconsin.
 Biologists were concerned that warm water effluents could allow the tropical species to survive in colder climates, but as yet there is no evidence of established populations anywhere in the United States, with all catches believed to be aquarium releases.

 In 2010, one was found dead on the shores of the Saint-Charles River, in Quebec City, Canada.
 It was obviously an aquarium release.

 The species is well-established throughout Taiwan and is considered invasive at least in Sun Moon Lake.
+An attempt is made at controlling the species in Sun Moon Lake through a targeted fishery for mature pre-spawn females.

+In 2025, the National Aquatic Resources Research and Development Agency (NARA) of Sri Lanka reported the existence of C. micropeltes in the Deduru Oya reservoir, with earlier sightings dating back to 2024, posing a significant threat to other fish species in the reservoir and, in turn, the freshwater fishing industry.